 External Ids for ABCB4 Gene

 The membrane-associated protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the MDR/TAP subfamily.
 Members of the MDR/TAP subfamily are involved in multidrug resistance as well as antigen presentation.
 This gene encodes a full transporter and member of the p-glycoprotein family of membrane proteins with phosphatidylcholine as its substrate.
 The function of this protein has not yet been determined; however, it may involve transport of phospholipids from liver hepatocytes into bile.
 Alternative splicing of this gene results in several products of undetermined function. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ABCB4 Gene

 ABCB4 (ATP-Binding Cassette, Sub-Family B (MDR/TAP), Member 4) is a Protein Coding gene.
-Diseases associated with ABCB4 include gallbladder disease 1 and cholestasis, progressive familial intrahepatic 3.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances and xenobiotic-transporting ATPase activity.
+Diseases associated with ABCB4 include intrahepatic cholestasis and low gamma-gt familial intrahepatic cholestasis.
+Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include ATPase activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCB11.